fatih-yavuz/links.dev/README.md

   3. To the early-adopters.js file (This will add you to the homepage of the site).
 - Create a new public repository called "my-links".
 (You can also fork [this](https://github.com/fatih-yavuz/my-links)) This repository should contain two files:
   1. page.json, which contains the content of your page.
 An example can be found [here](https://github.com/fatih-yavuz/my-links/blob/main/page.json)
-  2. custom.css, which allows you to customize the look of your page.
+  2. [Optionl] custom.css, which allows you to customize the look of your page.
 An example file can be found [here](https://github.com/fatih-yavuz/my-links/blob/main/custom.css).
+If you don't add this file, your theme will be the default.
 - Once you have created your "my-links" repository and opened your pull request, wait for it to be reviewed and approved.
 Once it is merged to the master branch, your page will be visible at: https://links.dev/username (If you are an early adopter, please update README.md's Early Adopters section to include your name in your PR)

 ## Restrictions